friends-of-ute-valley-park/friends-of-ute-valley/src/content/leavenotrace/leave-what-you-find.md

 Leaving What You Find means:

-- Not picking flowers, plants, or fungi.
+- Not picking flowers, plants, or fungi
-- Refraining from taking rocks, antlers, or other natural objects.
+- Refraining from taking rocks, antlers, or other natural objects
-- Not disturbing historical structures and artifacts.
+- Not disturbing historical structures and artifacts
-- Avoiding the creation of carvings, structures, or any other physical marks in the park.
+- Avoiding the creation of carvings, structures, or any other physical marks in the park

 ### Why is it important to Leave What You Find?

 Adhering to this principle is important because it:

-- Maintains the natural abundance and diversity for wildlife that depends on plants, rocks, and other natural features for their survival.
+- Maintains the natural abundance and diversity for wildlife that depends on plants, rocks, and other natural features for their survival
-- Preserves the park as a historical and natural archive of the region.
+- Preserves the park as a historical and natural archive of the region
-- Ensures that the park remains a scenic destination for all visitors.
+- Ensures that the park remains a scenic destination for all visitors

 ### How can visitors practice Leaving What You Find?